JuhoTurunen/viissenttia/README.md

 The core functionality and features of the application are:

 1. Adding citations: Users can add citations of varying types (e.g. article, book)
-2. Listing citations: Users can list stored citations
+2. Viewing citations: Users can view all stored citations
 3. Exporting citations: Users can export stored citations in a BibTeX file that is compatible with LaTeX documents
+4. Searching citations: Users can search for citations

+### Potential further development

+The application may be developed further:

-4. Filtering citations: Users can filter citations based on criteria (e.g. author, year)
+1. Sorting citations: Users can sort citations based on criteria
-5. Categorising and tagging citations: Users can associate citations with categories or tags and use these as search criteria
+2. Categorising and tagging citations: Users can associate citations with categories or tags and use these as search criteria
-6. Fetching online citations: Users can fetch reference details by providing a link to the reference (e.g. in the ACM Digital Library) or the DOI
+3. Fetching online citations: Users can fetch reference details by providing a link to the reference (e.g. in the ACM Digital Library) or the DOI

 ## Definition of done